In this episode, Ruby gets you to think about how you’re going to be visible and stand out from the crowd.

 Everyone looks and sounds the same.

-I see so many business owners making this mistake – being afraid to show who they really are, for fear of judgement and comparison.
+I see so many business owners making this mistake – being afraid to show who they really are, for fear of judgement, comparison.
 They are trying to fit into a mould.

-When I made the decision to just show up as me (yes, still a professional in all that I do, but a lightened up version of professional!)
+The thing is, when I made the decision to just show up as me (yes, still a professional in all that I do, but a lightened-up version of professional!)
 I found I started to attract more of my ideal clients.

 It wasn’t such hard work either.
 All I have to do is show up as me, I like that.
 A lot.

-Now I’m not saying don’t be professional.
-Just because you can work in your PJ’s or wear what you like doesn’t mean you should lose that professionalism.
-Don’t overdo it.
+Now I’m not saying don’t be professional, just because you can work in your PJ’s or wear what you like doesn’t mean you should lose that professionalism, but don’t overdo it.

 It’s about showing up authentically.
 That can be quite challenging, but when you do you will find your confidence increases and you’ll be empowered to be more visible in your business.